brucew4yn3rp/sd-mirror-outputs/README.md

 Native Linux Support: Works perfectly with Linux file paths (e.g., /home/user/Downloads).

-Persistent Rules: Configuration is saved to a mirror_rules.json file, so your settings persist across restarts.
+Persistent Rules: Configuration is saved to an automatically generated mirror_rules.json file (which is also saved in the Scripts folder), so your settings persist across restarts.

 Modern UI: A dedicated tab with a reactive Gradio interface for adding, removing, and toggling rules.